asirinelli/yubikey_zmq/README.rst

 - pkg-config
 - libyubikey-dev: Yubikey_ development files (used by the server to validate tokens)
-- apache2--dev: Apache_ development files (used by the Apache module)
 - libykpers-1-dev: `Yubikey personalization`_ development files (used
   by generate_random_token)